sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

 Permissions
 -----------

-Fire Insights supports the following Permissions.
-Permissions are associated with Roles.
+Fire Insights supports the following permissions.
+Permissions are associated with roles.

 .. list-table::
    :widths: 10 20